vit1251/ezxml/README.md

 # ezXML - XML Parsing C Library

+## Compile / installation

+    $ meson builddir
+    $ ninja -C builddir
+    $ ninja -C builddir test

-## version 0.8.6
+## Quick overview

-ezXML is a C library for parsing XML documents inspired by simpleXML for PHP.
+ezXML version 0.8.6 is a C library for parsing XML documents inspired by simpleXML for PHP.

 As the name implies, it's easy to use.

 It's ideal for parsing XML configuration files or REST web service responses.

 It's also fast and lightweight (less than 20k compiled).

 ## Example Usage